-(Associate Degree Nursing (ADN), Practical Nursing (PN), Emergency Medical Technology-Basic (EMT), and Surgical Technology (ST))
+(Associate Degree Nursing (ADN), LPN to ADN Transition Program, Practical Nursing (PN), Emergency Medical Technology-Basic (EMT), and Surgical Technology (ST))

 East Central Community College offers programs and courses of study that prepare graduates for work in diverse healthcare settings.
 Students who successfully complete the program or course of study are prepared to take national or state licensure and/or certification exams in the area of study.
 Upon successful completion of the examination, graduates can seek employment in the healthcare specialty field.